Integral Molten Salt Reactor: Control

 Nuclear reactors require control over the critical nuclear chain reaction.
-As such, the design must provide for exact control over the reaction rate of the core, and must enable reliable shut-down when needed.
+As such, the design must provide for exact control over the reaction rate of the core and must enable reliable shut-down when needed.
 Under routine operations, the IMSR relies on intrinsic stability for reactivity control; there are no control rods.
-This behavior is known as negative power feedback - the reactor is self-stabilizing in power output and temperature, and is characterized as a load-following reactor.
-Reactor power is controlled by the amount of heat removed from the reactor: increased heat removal results in a drop in fuel salt temperature, resulting in increased reactivity and in turn increased power.
+This behavior is known as negative power feedback—the reactor is self-stabilizing in power output and temperature, and is characterized as a load-following reactor.
+Reactor power is controlled by the amount of heat removed from the reactor.
+Increased heat removal results in a drop in fuel salt temperature, resulting in increased reactivity and in turn increased power.
 Conversely, reducing heat removal will increase reactor temperature at first, lowering reactivity and subsequently reducing reactor power.
 If all heat removal is lost, the reactor power will drop to a very low power level.

 As backup (and shutdown method for maintenance), the IMSR employs shutdown rods filled with neutron absorber.
 These rods are normally held out of the critical region by the upward pressure of the pumped salt in circulation but will drop into place to stop criticality if pumped circulation is lost due to a power outage or pump failure.

-As with other molten salt reactors, the reactor can also be shut down by draining the fuel salt from the Core-unit into storage tanks.

-A failsafe backup is provided in the form of meltable cans, filled with a liquid neutron absorbing material that will permanently shut down the reactor in the event of a severe overheating event.
+Unlike many molten salt reactor designs, the IMSR does not have drain tank as a shutdown mechanism.
+The salt can be pumped out of the reactor during decommissioning of a reactor unit for replacement.